 To say that Enigma is a puzzle game is an understatement.
-Enigma is really a huge collection of puzzle games, and each of its 550 unique levels challenge the intelligence, dexterity and sheer willpower of its players anew.
-Enigma is simple to learn, challenging to play, but hard to master.
-Players of almost any age can enjoy it.
+Enigma is really a huge collection of puzzle games, and each of its 550 unique levels challenges the intelligence, dexterity and sheer willpower of its players anew.
+Enigma is simple to learn, challenging to play and hard to master.
+It can be enjoyed by players of almost any age.
 It contains hundreds of levels.
-And if that isn't enough, it's also completely free.
+And if that weren't enough, it's also completely free.
 If you like puzzle games and have a steady hand, Enigma will probably keep you busy for hours on end.

 The object of the game is to find and uncover pairs of identically colored 'Oxyd' stones.
 Simple?
 Yes.
 Easy?
 Certainly not!
-Hidden traps, vast mazes, laser beams, and most of all, countless hairy puzzles usually block your direct way to the Oxyd stones.
+Hidden traps, vast mazes, laser beams, and, most of all, countless hairy puzzles usually block your direct way to the Oxyd stones.
 Enigma's game objects (and there are hundreds of them, lest you get bored) interact in many unexpected ways, and since many of them follow the laws of physics (Enigma's special laws of physics, that is), controlling them with the mouse isn't always trivial . . .

-The original goal of the Enigma project was to keep the spirit of the Oxyd game series alive, after its publisher decided to leave the gaming business in 2002.
-Fans of this famous game will experience déjà-vu.
-However, over the years, Enigma has absorbed ideas from countless other popular games, and added its own unique twists to each of them.
+The original goal of the Enigma project was to keep the spirit of the Oxyd game series alive, after its publisher decided in 2002 to leave the gaming business.
+Fans of this famous game will have their déjà-vu.
+But over the years, Enigma has absorbed ideas from countless other popular games, and added its own unique twists to each of them.

 Enigma is available for Windows, Mac OS X, and most flavors of Linux and other modern Unices.
-It has been translated into many languages.
+It has been translated to many languages.
 Even this manual is available in several languages.

-The official homepage for Enigma contains screen shots, downloads, the latest news, and the most recent version of this manual.
-You can always reach the Enigma developers by email at enigma-devel@nongnu.org.
+There is an official homepage for Enigma that contains screen shots, downloads, latest news, and the most recent version of this manual.
+The Enigma developers can always be reached by email at enigma-devel@nongnu.org.

-Enigma is free software, i.e., we encourage you to copy it and give it to your friends (see Section 1.3 [Distributing Enigma], page 2), or to send them a link to our download page.
+Enigma is free software, i.e., you are encouraged to copy it and give it to your friends (see Section 1.3 [Distributing Enigma], page 2).
 Enigma is developed by a small group of volunteers, all of us working in our free time.
-If you like the game, please send us an email.
-It's probably the only reward we will ever get in return for the countless hours we have put into developing this game.
+If you like the game please send us an email.
+It's probably the only thing we will ever get in return for the countless hours we have put into this game.